Sudan Pet Passport & Import Regulations

 Your pet must be vaccinated for rabies between 30 days and 12 months prior to entering the country.

-A Veterinary Health Certificate for Sudan must be completed by a licensed veterinarian in your originating country just prior to travel.
-We recommend that a USDA or CFIA-accredited veterinarian complete the form and you have it endorsed by the USDA or CFIA if traveling from the United States or Canada.
-If there is a Consulate for Sudan in your country, you should contact them to confirm that the form does not require endorsement.
+A pet health certificate for Sudan must be issued by a licensed veterinarian in your originating country just prior to travel.
+If there is a Consulate or Embassy for Sudan in your country, you should contact them to confirm that the form does not require endorsement.

 An import permit is not required when entering Sudan with a personal pet.

 A ticks and tapeworm treatment is not required prior to entering Sudan but is recommended due to availability of these products in the country.

 Entering Sudan by Air

 Pets must enter Sudan via Khartoum International Airport.
 Pets can enter as checked baggage or air cargo.

 Whenever you travel to a foreign country like Sudan, it is always advisable to carry some form of identification indicating ownership of your pet.

 All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the entry airport.
 If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.